furqnade100/gnmi-netconf-adapter/gnmi_cli/README.md

-#Demo
+# Demo

-The GNMI CLI can be used to demo this `gnmi-netconf-adapter` proof-of-concept in a µONOS kind cluster.
+The GNMI CLI can be used to demo the `gnmi-netconf-adapter` proof-of-concept in a µONOS kind cluster.

 Some example proto files for gNMI requests are supplied in this folder.

 Run adapter e.g. `onit  add gnmi-netconf-adapter   --name nc1428`

-Note: A described in [../README.md](../README.md), the device target in the gNMI request from `onos-config` is ignored and a single fixed device used by the adapter; you need access to it for this demo.
+Note: As described in [../README.md](../README.md), the device target in the gNMI request from `onos-config` is ignored and a single fixed device used by the adapter; you need access to that device from your host for this demo.

-We will describe options to use interact with the `gnmi-netconf-adapter`:
+We will describe options to interact with the `gnmi-netconf-adapter` for :
 1. GNMI CLI to onos-config from the µONOS CLI pod
 2. GNMI CLI  (bypassing onos-config) direct to an exposed port on the adapter

 ## GNMI CLI to onos-config from the µONOS CLI pod
-Refer to  onos-config's [gnmi.md](https://github.com/onosproject/onos-config/blob/master/docs/gnmi.md) for details. the examples below are specific to this adapter.
+Refer to  onos-config's [gnmi.md](https://github.com/onosproject/onos-config/blob/master/docs/gnmi.md) for gnmi details; the examples below are specific to demoing the adapter.

 Logon to CLI pod:
 ````